ztyyLV/web-twain-docs/indepth/features/initialize.md

 ): void;
 ```

-The following would be equivalent to using [Load](#dynamsoftwebtwainenvload) with the configuration `Dynamsoft.WebTwainEnv.Containers = [{ContainerId: 'dwtcontrolContainer1', Width: '585px', Height: '513px'}`
+The following would be equivalent to using [Load](#dynamsoftwebtwainenvload) with the configuration `Dynamsoft.WebTwainEnv.Containers = [{ContainerId: 'dwtcontrolContainer', Width: '585px', Height: '513px'}`

 ``` javascript
 Dynamsoft.WebTwainEnv.CreateDWTObject(